usherlabs/usher-referrals/README.md

 ### For Operators

 _An Operator is an entity or individual responsible for deploying and managing an Usher instance._
-_This can be the Brand looking to offer a white-labelled partner/affiliate experience, or a third-party, such as a Marketing Agency, Marketplace, or [DAO](https://www.investopedia.com/tech/what-dao/), seeking to elevate its community into evangelists._
+_This can be the Brand looking to offer a white-labelled partner/affiliate experience, or a third party, such as a Marketing Agency, Marketplace, or [DAO](https://www.investopedia.com/tech/what-dao/), seeking to elevate its community into evangelists._

 1. Deploy the Usher Stack.
 2. Invite your community to your Usher instance to seed the partner network.